explicit-robotics/explicit-robotics.github.io/docs/_sources/exp_others/franka_derivation.rst.txt

 ==========================================
-Derivation of franka's Inertia Parameters
+Derivation of Franka's Inertia Parameters
 ==========================================
-In this post, we show the detailed derivation of the `inertial parameters of franka`_.

 The original values are derived from Figure 4 of the paper from `Ledezma, Fernando Diaz and Haddadin, Sami`_.
 For the :math:`i`-th link, the mass :math:`m`, mass times the center of mass location :math:`mc_x`, :math:`mc_y`, :math:`mc_z`, and the 6 paramters of the inertia tensor matrix,